 '''

-{auth_type, plain | dets | mnesia}
+{auth type, plain | dets | mnesia}

 '''

 Sets the type of authentication database that is used for the directory.
 The key difference between the different methods is that dynamic data can be saved when Mnesia and Dets are used.
-This property is called AuthDbType in the Apache-like configuration files.

 '''

-{auth_user_file, path()}
+{auth user file, path()}

 '''